See below for information on other public health related matters.

 We do not accept asbestos items at our transfer stations.
 Visit our Transfer stations page for information on asbestos disposal and useful links.

 Medical waste must be discarded in a correct and safe manner to prevent injury.
 Needles and syringes are to be put into approved sharps containers only and not into general waste bins.
-You can use one of the sharps containers located within the Shire or alternatively, collect free sharps containers from Council offices.
+You can use one of the sharps containers located within the Shire (Creswick Hub and Duke Street customer service), or alternatively collect free sharps containers from Council offices.

 If you require Council to safely dispose of a found needle please provide a precise location to (03) 5348 2306.